logician22/energy-talking-points/src/pages/documents/the-4-california-waivers-keeping-americas-ev-mandate-alive.md

     If they don’t, an EV mandate from California will continue to dictate what kinds of cars all Americans are allowed to drive!

+_Michelle Hung, Steffen Henne, and Daniil Gorbatenko contributed to this piece._

 ### References